-If your company is not known, you can’t count on your customers rushing to your website to buy things after they’d read your cold email.
+If your company is not known, you can’t count on your customers rushing to your website to buy things after they’ve read your cold email.
 You have to show your knowledge, prove your authority.
-Writing articles for your blog or educating your customers via newsletter courses, even answering questions via LiveChat or on Quora — all those are the elements of your content marketing strategy.
+Writing articles for your blog or educating your customers via newsletter courses, even answering questions via LiveChat or on Quora — all those are elements of your content marketing strategy.

-Creating content is complicated and I can’t describe this process in a single paragraph.
+Creating content is complicated and I can’t begin to describe this process in a single paragraph.
 But long story short: create personas to tailor your content.
 Make a list of general topics you are going to build your authority upon.
-Search for places you are going to be heard at (using only your blog that has little or no traffic is not the best idea).
+Search for places you are going to be heard in (using only your blog that has little or no traffic is not the best idea).
 Talk to a content marketing expert.
 And familiarize yourself with tools such as BuzzSumo or Google Trends — they allow you to check what’s the most shared content at the moment.
 Can you ride those trends?